NoMariusz/MusicTimer/README.md

 ## Main informations
 App operate at minimum SDK 23, that is Android 6.0

-MusicTimer mainly uses modules such a Room Persistence Library, and Coroutines
+MusicTimer mainly uses modules such a Room Persistence Library, and Coroutines to store data

 Works at this project started about half of may 2020

 ## TODO
 * automatic loading device music
+* make something like foreground servie with music player
+* make smoth displaying MusicManageLayout